 Breast Cancer Risk Factors

-There are certain factors that may put you at a greater risk of developing breast cancer.
+One in eight women will develop breast cancer, but there are certain factors that may put you at a greater risk of developing breast cancer.
 These include:

 The risk of developing breast cancer increases with age, with more than 75 percent of cases occurring in women over the age of 50.

 With the exception of aging and being a woman, the single most important risk factor for developing breast cancer is having a family history of the disease.
 About 20 percent of women with breast cancer have one or two relatives with breast cancer.

 The risk is greater if a relative’s cancer developed before menopause or if the disease was found in both breasts.
 Having two first-degree relatives (a mother, sister or daughter) with breast cancer increases the risk five-fold.
 However, only the risk of cancer is increased.
 Most women who have cancer in their family will not develop cancer.